blairj09-talks/big-data/README.md

 ### About
-This repository contains a collection of slides and example code used for talks given about working with Big Data in R.
+This repository contains a collection of slides and example code used for talks and workshops given about working with Big Data in R.

 ### Usage
 This repository uses the